jonathanio/puppet-bacula/README.md

 --------

  * A server will be have a full backup on Saturday, of which the first of the month will be a *Full* backup and the other Saturday's being *Differential* (only changes since the last Full or Differential Backup).
 All mid-week backups will be *Incremental*.
+ * In the event of their being a slow- or long-running job, the Director has duplicate handling logic which will always ensure that the most imporant version of the Job (Full > Differental > Incremental) is run (killing a currently running job if required), while for jobs of the same importance, the currently running one is given priority, or if they are both queued, the newest version is kept.
  * All *Incremental* backups will be made at *20:00*, with *Full* backups starting at *18:30* (or *15:30* on Saturday or Sunday).
  * All servers will *not* have their '/home' directory backed up.
 The assumption is that this is mounted via NFS from a central location and therefore you will use `$bacula_backup_dohome` on the NFS server to back this up as required.
  * The default `FileSet` is as follows: